Arithmetic Cycles with Modulus: Analytic component

 \begin{lem} Let $M$ be a complex manifold and let $N$ be a simple normal crossing divisor of $M$.
 Let $\Sigma_N A^{p,*}_M := \textnormal{Ker}(A^{p,*}(M) \to \oplus_i A^{p,*}(N_i))$.
 Then for each $p,q$, the following sequence is exact.

 In particular, the natural map

-is a quasi-isomorphism, where $K^{p,*}_{M,N} := s(A^{p,*}(M) \to K^{p,*}_N)$ is the corresponding simple. \end{lem} \begin{proof} We first note that by a standard spectral sequence argument, the exactness of the sequence \eqref{eqn:Surj*-2.2} for all $q$ (and a fix $p$) implies the quasi-isomorphism \eqref{eqn:Surj*-2.1}.
-We are therefore reduced to show the exactness of \eqref{eqn:Surj*-2.2}.
-Note that for a morphism of complex manifolds, the induced pull-back map of complexes preserves the Hodge decomposition.
-It therefore suffices to show the sequence
+is a quasi-isomorphism, where $K^{p,*}_{M,N} := s(A^{p,*}(M) \to K^{p,*}_N)$ is the associated total complex. \end{lem} \begin{proof} We first note that by a standard spectral sequence argument, the exactness of the sequence \eqref{eqn:Surj*-2.2} for all $q$ (and a fix $p$) implies the quasi-isomorphism \eqref{eqn:Surj*-2.1}.
+We are therefore reduced to showing the exactness of \eqref{eqn:Surj*-2.2}.
+Note that for a morphism $N' \to M'$ of smooth complex manifolds, the pull-back map $A^m(M') \to A^m(N')$ takes the direct summnad $A^{p,q}(M')$ to the direct summand $ A^{p,q}(N')$ (for $p,q$ such that $p+q=m$).
+It therefore suffices to show the following sequence is exact.

-is exact.
-We first note that the exactness of \eqref{eqn:Surj*-2.2.5} when $N$ is also a smooth manifold follows from Lemma \ref{lem:Ext-Lem-I}.
+We first prove the exactness of \eqref{eqn:Surj*-2.2.5} in the case when $N$ is also a smooth manifold.
+Note that it suffices to show that the pull-back map $A^m(M) \to A^m(N)$ is surjective.
+But this follows from Lemma~\ref{lem:Ext-Lem-I} (also see \cite[Lemma~5.34]{Lee03}).
+Indeed, we proved in the referred lemma that the pull-back map $A^m_{{\rm real}}(M) \to A^m_{{\rm real}}(N)$ is surjective.
+But then the claim follows because $A^m(M) = A^m_{{\rm real}}(M) \otimes_{\R} \C$.

-We now prove the exactness of \eqref{eqn:Surj*-2.2.5} in the general.
-By use of partition of unity, one can see that the above problem is local on $M$, i.e., it suffices to prove the lemma when $M$ is an open ball in $\C^d$ (see the end of the proof of Lemma~\ref{lem:Ext-Lem-I}).
-We now work under this hypothesis and prove the lemma by induction on $m \geq 1$, the number of components of $N$.
-The base case when $m=1$ follows from the above paragraph.
-We assume that $m \geq 2$ and show that the sequence \eqref{eqn:Surj*-2.2.5} is exact.
-The exactness at $A^{n}(M)$ for
+We now prove the exactness of \eqref{eqn:Surj*-2.2.5} in the general case when $N= \cup_{i=1}^n N_i$ is a normal crossing manifold.
+By a use of partition of unity, one can see that the above problem is local on $M$, i.e., it suffices to prove the lemma when $M$ is an open ball in $\C^d$ (see the end of the proof of Lemma~\ref{lem:Ext-Lem-I}).
+We now work under this hypothesis and prove the lemma by induction on the dimension $d \geq 1$ of the manifold $M$ and $n \geq 1$, the number of components of $N$.
+The base cases when $n=1$ or $d =1 $ follow from the above paragraph.
+We assume that $d, n \geq 2$ and show that the sequence \eqref{eqn:Surj*-2.2} is exact.
+We first prove that the sequence

-follows from the definition.
-As the first non-trivial case, we prove the exactness at $\oplus_{|I|=1} A^n(N_I)$ for the part of the sequence